ValentinoPalomba/FRTMTools/README.md

 - **Binary stripping insights** – Every Mach-O discovered during the scan is checked for debug symbols.
 Unstripped binaries are listed with per-file savings in both the app and the generated HTML dashboards.
+- **Unused asset hunter** – Scans your bundle for orphaned images, sounds, and localized files, helping you delete the dead weight before shipping.
+- **Dead code scanner** – Integrates a Periphery-based pass to highlight Swift symbols that are compiled but never used.
+- **Bad word scanner** – Looks inside binaries/resources to ensure profanity or banned strings don’t slip into production builds.
 - **Side-by-side comparisons** – Compare two builds to understand size deltas per file or category before publishing.
 - **Optimization tips** – The `TipGenerator` catches duplicate assets, oversized